infinite-table/infinite-react/www/pages/docs/reference/hooks/index.page.md

 ---
 title: Infinite Table Hooks
 layout: API
+description: Hooks Reference page for Infinite Table - with complete examples
 ---

 Infinite Table exposes a few custom hooks that can be used to customize the component and its behavior.
 Most of the hooks will be useful when you want to implement custom components for `InfiniteTable` - like custom cells, headers, cell editors, etc.